skyout/sass-styleguide/README.md

 // font: normal normal normal 14px/1.5 Arial, Helvetica, sans-serif
 ```

 Any subsequent modifications to that font tag should be done in multi-line declaration, *unless* there is a change to the `font-family`, then the full declaration is required.
-This keep a single font for a document or section and allows proper cascading.
+This will keep a single font for a document and promotes proper cascading.

 `Font-weight` should always be declared using numbers instead of keywords.
 This aids in use of `@font-face` declarations.